 - obtaining a written response from the officer / support staff member subject of the complaint negating the need for an interview

-- consider all of the available evidence and give details of that to the Appropriate Authority (Chief Superintendent in charge of the Professional Standards Branch) who will decide if there is a case to answer at misconduct proceedings, criminal proceedings or what, if any, other action may be taken
+- consider all of the available evidence and give details of that to the Appropriate Authority (Chief Superintendent in charge of the Professional Standards Department) who will decide if there is a case to answer at misconduct proceedings, criminal proceedings or what, if any, other action may be taken

 - a final letter is sent to the complainant confirming the outcome.